 How to Avoid the Hobby Trap

-The IRS generally will presume your activity is a business if you show a profit in 3 of the last 5 years including the current year.
-(Businesses involved with racehorses have to show a profit in 2 of 7 years).
+The IRS generally will presume your activity is a business if you show a profit in three of the last five years including the current year.
+(Businesses involved with racehorses have to show a profit in two of seven years.)

-If your activity fails this 3-of-5 year test, you may still be allowed to declare your expenses as business deductions if you can prove a profit motive.
+If your activity fails this three-of-five-year test, you may still be allowed to declare your expenses as business deductions if you can prove a profit motive.
 Here are some of the:

 Suppose you are in business selling hand-painted decorative items, and the business fails the profitability test.
 The IRS might consider it a business if you:

-- have made changes in your business to try to counteract the losses.
+- or have made changes in your business to try to counteract the losses.

 On the other hand, if you only work sporadically at the business, decorate your own home with your handiwork or give them as gifts, don’t keep good records, don’t regularly offer your products for sale to the public, or never analyze income and expenditures or make and carry out plans to increase profitability, the IRS is likely to declare that your “business” is a hobby.